andrerferrer/dedemos/README.md

 ### *Others
 - [Create a Chat](https://github.com/andrerferrer/chat-demo) - How to create a chat in Rails 6.
 - [Rails Helper](https://github.com/andrerferrer/rails-helper-demo) - How to implement a simple Rails helper.
-- [Keep Context Form](https://github.com/andrerferrer/keep-context-form-demo#goal) - How to make a form take you back to the same position on the page without scrolling after submit.
 - [Order by two cols](https://github.com/andrerferrer/order-by-two-attributes-demo#goal) - How to order a given Model using two columns as parameters.
+- [Shopping Cart](https://github.com/andrerferrer/shopping-cart-demo#goal) - How to create and use a shopping cart.